Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: The analyzed algorithms

-\eeq In this case, each pattern stays in the training mini-batch for a typical time $\tau$, that we will refer to as the persistence time.
+\eeq In this case, each pattern stays out of the training mini-batch for a typical time $\tau$, that we will refer to as the persistence time.
 The stochastic gradient flow (SGF) dynamics is obtained by taking the $\eta\rightarrow 0$ limit of Eq. \eqref{persistentSGD} \beq \eeq for all $i=1,...N$, where we have rescaled the gradient by the fraction of samples in the mini-batch.
-Note that, in this setting, there are two parameters controlling the stochasticity of the algorithm: the mini-batch size $b$ and the persistence time $\tau$.
-The standard SGD algorithm is recovered from (\ref{persistentSGD}) in the limit $\tau\rightarrow 0$ and finite learning rate $\eta$. \paragraph{Langevin dynamics ---} A different kind of stochastic dynamics is provided by the Langevin algorithm at temperature~$T$, whose flow limit is defined by the following system of stochastic differential equations: \beq
+Note that, in this setting, there are two parameters controlling the stochasticity of the algorithm: the mini-batch size $\b$ and the persistence time $\tau$.
+The standard SGD algorithm is recovered from (\ref{persistentSGD}) by setting $\tau=\eta/\b$ and finite learning rate $\eta$.
+In \ref{sec:numerical_simulations_supmat}, we show by numerical simulations with decreasing learning rate that the $\eta\rightarrow 0$ limit of the persistent SGD algorithm is different than gradient descent, while this is not the case for standard SGD. \paragraph{Langevin dynamics ---} A different kind of stochastic dynamics is provided by the Langevin algorithm at temperature~$T$, whose flow limit is defined by the following system of stochastic differential equations: \beq

 \eeq for all $i=1,...N$.
 The random vector $\underline{\varsigma} (t)$ is Gaussian white noise: \beq